robert-altmiller/code_profiler/README.md

 ## How to run a code_profiler unit test to test how it works and check the results?

 - There are 3 different unit tests that can be run locally or in Databricks to test out the code profiler execution and profiling data results.
-If you run these unit tests locally in an integrated development environment (IDE) the code profiler data log text files will be created locally and a Spark dataframe will be created that joins all the results from the code profiling log data text files.
+If you run these unit tests locally in an integrated development environment (IDE) the code profiler data log text files will be created locally, and a Spark dataframe will be created that joins all the results from all the code profiling log data text files.
 A persisted Delta table will __NOT__ be created in Databricks Unity Catalog (UC).
 You can find the unit tests in the following location.

     ![code_profiler_unit_tests.png](/code_profiler/readme_images/code_profiler_unit_tests.png)
 - In the image above

-- Here is the location of the unit test notebooks, and the standalone Python functions and class functions used by the code profiler unit tests.
+- Here is the location of the unit test notebooks, and the standalone Python functions and class functions used by the code profiler unit tests in the previous image: code_profiler_test_nb.py, code_profiler_test_py_file_nb.py, and code_profiler_test_py_files.py.

     ![code_profiler_unit_tests_organization.png](/code_profiler/readme_images/code_profiler_unit_tests_organization.png)